India-US ties: Beyond 'Howdy Modi', USD 6 billion worth defence deals on the table

 [Reinstate GSP designation for India: 44 lawmakers urge Trump ahead of 'Howdy Modi']

-Modi and Trump's predecessor Barack Obama have the record of maximum number of meetings between the leaders of the two countries, but this is the first time that the Indian prime minister and the American president would be meeting four times within a span of four months.
+Modi and Trump's predecessor Barack Obama has the record of a maximum number of meetings between the leaders of the two countries, but this is the first time that the Indian prime minister and the American president would be meeting four times within a span of four months.
 "It's really reflective of the nature of the (India-US) relationship," Shringla said while participating in a panel discussion during the first-of-its-kind two-day event.
 "India-US strategic partnership has emerged as one of the key bilateral relationships from the start of this century and has the potential to become the defining partnership within this century," he said.

 [Could this be one of the reasons why S-400 makes the United States uncomfortable?]